Sentinum: Archaeology

+Since the early Middle Ages the ruins of Sentinum were used as a quarry for construction materials in Sassoferrato and the surrounding areas.
+The first to take an interest in local antiquities and to rediscover the site were Flavio Biondo and Ciriaco d'Ancona.

-The archeological excavations in 1890 unearthed city gates, a road, cisterns, and the remains of houses.
-Notable cultural finds include several mosaic pavements and inscriptions from the second half of the 3rd century AD, including three important tabulae patronatus, records of legal appointments of official patrons.
+The opening of the Fabriano-Urbino railway line cut the city in two and numerous discoveries were made, leading to archeological excavations in 1890 which unearthed city gates, a road, cisterns, and the remains of houses.
+Notable finds include several mosaic pavements and inscriptions from the second half of the 3rd century AD, including three important tabulae patronatus, records of legal appointments of official patrons.

 More recent excavations in 2005-8 found a large circular fountain at the crossroads of the cardo maximus and the decumanus maximus.
 Among important finds were two marble heads, one from the Julio-Claudian era now in the archaeological museum and a very fine one of a young ephebe.

 Of the many mosaics found, some are still in situ and visible such as those in the baths of the archaeological area of Santa Lucia, mostly with black and white tesserae, while others have been preserved in museums.